Kankoh-maru

 The Kankoh-maru (観光丸, Kankōmaru) is a proposed vertical takeoff and landing (VTVL), single-stage-to-orbit (SSTO), reusable launch system (rocket-powered spacecraft) by the Japanese Rocket Society.

 Overview

 The concept was proposed by the Japanese Rocket Society in 1993.
-It was not an official project of any aerospace company, and no manufacturing plan was ever confirmed.
+Although it was not an official project of any aerospace company, and no manufacturing plan was ever confirmed, a hypothetical flight manual presented at the July 1997 International Space Conference of Pacific-Basin Societies (ISCOPS) refers to the vehicle as the Kawasaki S-1.
 The estimated development cost was about in 1995.

 The name Kankō Maru is derived from the first steam-powered vessel in Edo-era Japan.